compoundingeffects/bigpictureschool/natural_science.md

 These fields aren't isolated islands; they constantly share insights and build on each other's discoveries.
 Understanding DNA requires chemistry.
 Understanding how birds fly requires physics.
 Good science recognizes these connections.

-## Building Knowledge That You Can Trust
+## Building knowledge that you can trust

 Science advances by accumulating evidence—lots of it.
 When scientists talk about a "theory," they don't mean a guess.
 In science, a theory is an explanation that has been tested extensively, supported by mountains of evidence, and proven capable of making accurate predictions.
 The theory of gravity isn't just an idea; it's a well-established explanation that lets us predict exactly how objects will fall, how planets orbit, and how to launch satellites.